Financial hardship can strike anyone — an unexpected crisis, the loss of a a job, health problems, family breakdown and a number of other reasons.

 Information and referral to a variety of services is also provided, including help to find the right agency or department to deal with a problem.
 All people are treated in a non-judgmental manner with dignity and respect.

-Our Community Worker position help clients with a variety of complex issues that require extra attention in order for them to be supported in a more holistic manner.
+Our Case Manager helps clients with a variety of complex issues that require extra attention in order for them to be supported in a more holistic manner.
 It provides a link between the important work that our volunteers do on the ground and the circumstances that bring them to St John's Care in the first place.
 Circumstances that hinder them from being able to break free from disadvantage.
-The position is jointly funded by SJC and Anglicare, through its Survive and Thrive program.
+The position is funded by SJC and Anglicare, through its Survive and Thrive program.

 A free lunch is held on the first Friday of the month.
 Besides being served a nutritious, home cooked, two or three-course meal, it is an opportunity to strengthen a sense of connectedness and community among the people who attend.
 We serve around 75 to 100 meals per month.